 But there can be several reasons a landlord would want to make their rental pet-friendly.
-It’s common for pet-friendly units to charge a bit more for rent, and pet owners are often loyal long-term tenants.
-And many pets don’t cause more damage to a rental unit than human tenants.
+It’s common for pet-friendly units to charge a bit more for rent, and pet owners are often loyal long-term tenants who stick around longer than other tenants.
+And many pets don’t cause more damage to a rental unit than the average pet deposit.

 Finding a pet-friendly rental apartment can be problematic for a few reasons: there’s less space, less privacy and more rules compared to owning a home.
 You’ll often pay more in pet fees, pet rent or deposit money too.

 Unfortunately, many condo developments simply impose a “no pets” rule.
 However, as demand for pet-friendly rental properties grows, attitudes towards keeping pets in apartments are starting to change.
 There are even entire apartment complexes specially designated as pet-friendly.

 If you’re looking for a pet-friendly apartment, check out your landlord’s rules about pets before deciding whether or not it’s worth applying for tenancy.

 When you’re applying for a rental property with your pet, it’s important to go the extra mile to show that your pet won’t cause any problems.
 If you can prove that you’re a responsible and thoughtful pet owner, the chances of finding a flexible landlord are greatly enhanced.

 If you have your heart set on a property but the landlord is on the fence about allowing pets, increase your odds by providing extra info about your pet.
 Pet owners often do some or all of these steps to prove their pets are good tenants.